Wright's family wants stiffer charge for Minnesota ex-cop - WTMJ

 Potter — who was released on $100,000 bond hours after her arrest Wednesday — appeared alongside her attorney, Earl Gray, at her initial appearance Thursday over Zoom, saying little.
 Gray kept his camera on himself for most of the hearing, swiveling it to show Potter only briefly.
 Her next court appearance was set for May 17.

 Wright’s death has been followed by protests every night this week outside the city’s police station, with some demonstrators hurling objects at officers who have responded at times with gas and rubber bullets before clearing the scene with a riot line.
-Another protest was scheduled Thursday night, just hours after police in Chicago released graphic body camera video of an officer fatally shooting 13-year-old Adam Toledo in March.
+Hundreds of protesters gathered again Thursday night, shouting obscenities at police and shaking the security fence, hours after police in Chicago released graphic body camera video of an officer fatally shooting 13-year-old Adam Toledo in March.

-“It is happening in every single city, every single day across the country,” Jaylani Hussein, executive director of the Minnesota chapter of the Council on American-Islamic Relations, told protesters, before leading them in a chant of “Say his name!
+“It is happening in every single city, every single day across the country,” Jaylani Hussein, executive director of the Minnesota chapter of the Council on American-Islamic Relations, told protesters earlier in the evening, before leading them in a chant of “Say his name!
 Adam Toledo!””

+Protesters also tied air fresheners to the fencing at the police station, a nod to Wright’s mother saying that her son told her he had been pulled over for the air freshener dangling from his mirror.
+Police say Wright was stopped for expired registration.

+Brooklyn City officials also announced a 10 p.m.-6 a.m. curfew for the small, working-class city just outside Minneapolis — but made the announcement only 90 minutes before it was set to go into affect.

-Wright’s family members and protesters who have confronted police all week since his death say there’s no excuse for the shooting.
+Wright’s family members, like the protesters, say there’s no excuse for the shooting.

 “Unfortunately, there’s never going to be justice for us,” Wright’s mother, Katie Wright, said at a news conference Thursday.
 “Justice isn’t even a word to me.
 I do want accountability.”